bitts/bitts/README.md

 #[Curriculum](https://github.com/bitts/bitts/blob/main/Aboutme.md)

-I am from Resende, located in the state of Rio de Janeiro - Brazil, but I received a Bachelor's degree in Systems Analysis from Centro Universitário Franciscano (currently UFN - Universidede Franciscana) located in Santa Maria, in the heart of the state of Rio Grande do Sul.
+I am from Resende, located in the state of Rio de Janeiro - Brazil, but I received a Bachelor's degree in Systems Analysis from Centro Universitário Franciscano (currently UFN - Universidade Franciscana) located in Santa Maria, in the heart of the state of Rio Grande do Sul.

-I am currently 2º Lieutenant of the Temporary Technical Officers of the Brazilian Army and I perform the role of Adjunct to the Operations Management Section, where I work in level 2 support (ITIL-Ex) and technical supervision of telecommunications contracts, at the 1st Telematics Center Area - 1º CTA, located at the Headquarters of the Southern Military Command in Porto Alegre - Rio Grande do Sul.
+I am currently 1º Tenente of the Temporary Technical Officers of the Brazilian Army and I perform the role of Adjunct to the Operations Management Section, where I work in level 2 support (ITIL-Ex) and technical supervision of telecommunications contracts, at the 1º Telematics Center Area - 1º CTA, located at the Headquarters of the Southern Military Command in Porto Alegre - Rio Grande do Sul.

 I have extensive experience in the custom systems development market and have worked in the educational, industrial, collections, condominium administration, real estate, financial and accounting fields, working from the managerial level, requirements gathering, business understanding, development, implementation, consulting and support.